cmalven/dashi/README.md

 process.env.HEROKU_API_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 ```

 It's up to you to acquire and supply your own API keys for all services. `api_keys.coffee` should not be checked into version control for security reasons.
-In fact, its add to `.gitignore` by default.
+In fact, it's added to `.gitignore` by default.

 ## Finding your way around